LibreCAD/docs/appx/build.rst

     use the full path: ``/usr/local/Cellar/qt5/5.7.0/bin/qmake librecad.pro -r -spec macx-clang

-Or run ``brew link qt5 --force``, which will allow you to simply write qmake at the prompt:
+Or run ``brew link qt5 --force``, which will allow you to simply run qmake at the prompt:

 ::